Excellence in Education

 Middle School (6th – 8th)

 An effective middle school program is designed around the unique developmental needs of early adolescents (11-14 year olds).
 Because the intellectual, social, physical, and emotional needs of this age group are different from either elementary or high school students, David Emanuel Academy has a customized educational program in the middle school.
 It serves as a bridge between elementary school and high school.
 It is not an exaggerated elementary school nor a miniature high school, but a blend of the two.
 A team is a group of teachers who have the same group of students every day.
 Their classrooms are clustered together in the same wing of the building.
-The team consists of four teachers who come together to teach science, language arts, social studies, and mathematics.
+The team consists of five teachers who come together to teach science, english, language arts, social studies, and mathematics.
 Our teachers are highly qualified and our schedule allows for enrichment, remediation, and extra-curricular academic competitions and clubs for our middle school students to engage in each day.

 Our middle school also centers around ABeka language arts, science, social studies, and math with STEAM activities and teacher-led discovery activities.
 In addition to the core curriculum, our students receive daily instruction in physical education.

 Upper School (9th – 12th)